SUI-Components/sui-components/components/atom/button/README.md

 ### Flexible props

-All props available from regular buttons an be used.
+All props available from regular buttons can be used.

 ```js
 import Button from '@schibstedspain/sui-atom-button'